Resources & FAQs

 What criteria are used to evaluate proposals?

-Please see a contest's background materials to learn more about specific evaluation criteria.
+Please see a contest's background materials found on its "Details Page" to learn more about specific evaluation criteria.
 On the contest description on the contest homepage, click "read more" or "Details."

 How can I view judges' comments on my proposal?